Affordable Housing Campaign

 - Homelessness is increasing - including a growing proportion of women, children and young people.

-You can also contact your MP Personal contact with your local members of Parliament can have an impact – we’re already seeing encouraging signs of this, but now is the time to put words into action.
+Personal contact with your local members of Parliament can have an impact – we’ve already seeing encouraging signs they're starting to respond, but now is the time to put words into action and toughen up targets.

 We encourage you to send an email or letter to your local (State or Territory) MP.
-Express your concerns about the lack of affordable housing, and ask them to support the implementation of a comprehensive state plan for social and affordable housing and adopting of inclusionary zoning laws.
+Express your concerns about the lack of affordable housing, and ask them to support the implementation of a comprehensive state plan for social and affordable housing and adopting of meaningful (not token) inclusionary zoning laws.

 Go to our campaign site to take this action now.